• Loon Sounds

 Support the mission of the Loon Preservation Committee by joining or renewing your membership

 Since 2014, LPC has streamed live footage of nesting loons to the public.
 Viewers are able to witness the entire nesting process, including nest site selection, egg laying, incubation, and (in most years) the hatching of chicks.
 Much of the time, once the eggs arrive, the scene is the same: a loon sitting in a nest.
 Occasionally (often several times per hour) the loon will move around or stand up and turn the eggs.
 The male and female loons take turns incubating, and nest exchanges happen several times each day and can last minutes or much longer.
 Sometimes, the loons communicate quietly with each other, and they will occasionally will show agitation when the sitting loon isn’t ready to leave the nest.
 Watching a hatch and the chick learning to swim are must see events.
 While the loons on our webcam have historically experienced high levels of nesting success, this is not always the case.
 We can’t control nature, and nesting loons face many challenges.
-We have witnessed territoral disputes preventing nesting, eggs and chicks lost due to predation, sibling rivalry and water level changes disrupt the incubation.
+We have witnessed territoral disputes preventing nesting, inviable eggs, eggs and chicks lost due to predation, sibling rivalry and water level changes disrupting the incubation.
 Nothing is guaranteed.
 The loon cam can be fascinating to watch and to some, addictive.

 Sound is included in the stream, letting us listen in on quiet conversations between the pair.
 On occasion, the mic will be muted to respect the neighbor’s privacy.
 Because camera technology sufficient to continuously monitor loon nests, along with crowd sourced timestamps is a relatively new development, footage captured by the loon cam might raise new questions about loon behavior.
 The blog strives to provide insight or hypotheses into these questions.